telerik/kendo-ui-core/docs/controls/hybrid/application.md

 > **Important**
 >
-> Kendo UI Application for mobile initially takes care of adding a Viewport meta tag to your app, in order to set the correct options it needs to function properly.
-Additional Viewport meta tags or at least the **width** and **height** options are not supported and may result in unexpected behavior.
+> Kendo UI Application for mobile initially takes care of adding a Viewport meta tag to your app to set the correct options it needs to function properly.
+Additional Viewport meta tags, or at least the `width` and `height` options, are not supported and may result in unexpected behavior.

 ## Getting Started

+### Initialize the Mobile Application

-The simplest mobile **Application** consists of a single mobile **View**.
+The simplest Application for mobile consists of a single mobile `View`.

-### Hello World mobile Application
+###### Example

     <body>
        <div data-role="view">